Administration & Finance COVID-19 Information

 Answers to a range of questions related to campus operations.
 Check back often, as we make regular updates.

-- All employees, invited visitors, and students on campus must abide the Social Distancing and Face Covering Policy
+- All employees, invited visitors, and students on campus must abide the Social Distancing and Face Covering Policy, even if fully vaccinated against COVID-19.

 - All employees must complete the Daily Health Screening when working on campus or remotely.